scenkov/ServoFlapOrnithopter/README.md

 The library uses [ESP32Servo](https://www.arduino.cc/reference/en/libraries/esp32servo/) Allows ESP32 boards to control servo, tone and analogWrite motors using Arduino semantics.
 This library can control a many types of servos.
 It makes use of the ESP32 PWM timers: the library can control up to 16 servos on individual channels No attempt has been made to support multiple servos per channel.

+### Installation
+Download the contents of this repository on your computer.
+Open with PlatformIO

 ## Usage

 New Servo Flap System by K.Kakuta
 ![New Servo Flap System by K.Kakuta](./media/servo_system.jpg)

-### Installation
-Download the contents of this repository on your computer.
-Open qith PlatformIO